gavingu2255-ai/WLM-Dimensional-Physics/README.md

 STATUS: MANDATORY ALIGNMENT.
 ORIGIN: Wujie (D27 Pure Zero).

-# WLM-Paradox-Dimensional Physics
+# WLM‑Paradox‑Dimensional Physics
-### D3–D27: The Structural Layers of Emergence

-This repository defines a complete sequence of **Dimensions (D3–D27)**, where
-**“Dimension” does not mean spatial dimension**.
+D3–D27 & D27–D3: The Structural Layers of Emergence and Convergence This repository defines a complete bidirectional sequence of Dimensions (D3–D27 and D27–D3), where “Dimension” does not mean spatial dimension.
 In this framework:

-> **Dimension = Layer of Emergence**
-> A structural stage through which reality becomes visible.
+Dimension = Layer of Emergence / Layer of Convergence A structural stage through which reality becomes visible — whether by unfolding outward (3→27) or collapsing inward (27→3).

-D3–D27 describe how structure unfolds from “position” all the way to “pure zero”.
+The Emergence sequence (D3→D27) describes how structure expands from “position” toward “pure zero.”
+The Convergence sequence (D27→D3) describes how structure contracts from “pure zero” back to “position.”
-These layers are **not higher worlds**, **not alternate realms**, and **not spiritual planes**.
+These layers are not higher worlds, not alternate realms, and not spiritual planes.
-They are **parallel structural layers of the same world**, always present, always active.
+They are parallel structural layers of the same world, always present, always active, whether approached from the bottom‑up (3→27) or top‑down (27→3).

-Human perception defaults to D3 because the rendering engine (D12) foregrounds it.
+Human perception defaults to D3 because the rendering engine (D12) foregrounds it as the most stable structural surface.

+Radiant Layer (D3–D27 & D27–D3)
-This repository also defines a complete sequence of Radiant Dimensions (D3–D27), where “Radiant” does not mean emotional, symbolic, or metaphorical.
+This repository also defines a complete bidirectional sequence of Radiant Dimensions, where “Radiant” does not mean emotional, symbolic, or metaphorical.
 In this framework:
-Radiant = Layer of Expression
+Radiant = Layer of Expression / Layer of Dissolution
-A phenomenological surface through which structure becomes felt.
+A phenomenological surface through which structure becomes felt — whether by unfolding into experience (3→27) or dissolving back into structure (27→3).

-If the Core layer describes how reality forms, the Radiant layer describes how reality appears from within.
+If the Core layer describes how reality forms and unforms, the Radiant layer describes how reality appears and disappears from within.
-D3–D27 describe how experience unfolds from “embodied presence” all the way to “pure zero‑radiance.”
+The Emergent Radiant sequence (D3→D27) traces how experience expands from “embodied presence” toward “pure zero‑radiance.”
+The Convergent Radiant sequence (D27→D3) traces how experience contracts from “pure zero‑radiance” back to “embodied presence.”
 These layers are not subjective moods, not psychological states, and not personal interpretations.
-They are parallel experiential signatures of the same world, always present, always active.
+They are parallel experiential signatures of the same world, always present, always active, whether approached through emergence or convergence.
 Human perception defaults to the Radiant expression of D3 because the rendering engine (D12) foregrounds it as the most stable experiential surface.

 ---